The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Abstract

 \section{Abstract}

 Self-normalized importance sampling (SNIS) is a fundamental tool in Bayesian inference when the posterior distribution involves an unknown normalizing constant.
-Although $L_1$-error (bias) and $L_2$-error (root mean square error) estimates of SNIS are well established for bounded integrands, results for unbounded integrands remain limited, especially under randomized quasi-Monte Carlo (RQMC) sampling.
-In this work, we derive $L_p$-error rate $(p\ge1)$ for RQMC-based SNIS (RQMC-SNIS) estimators with unbounded integrands on unbounded domains.
+In many applications, both the test function of interest and the underlying state space are unbounded, making direct $L_1$-error (mean absolute error) and $L_2$-error (root mean square error) estimates challenging for SNIS under randomized quasi-Monte Carlo (RQMC) sampling.
+In this work, we derive the $L_p$-error rate $(p\ge1)$ for RQMC-based SNIS (RQMC-SNIS) estimators with unbounded integrands on unbounded domains.
 A key step in our analysis is to first establish the $L_p$-error rate for plain RQMC integration.
 Our results allow for a broader class of transport maps used to generate samples from RQMC points.
-Under mild function boundary growth conditions, we further establish \(L_p\)-error rate of order \(\mathcal{O}(N^{-\beta + \epsilon})\) for RQMC-SNIS estimators, where $\epsilon>0$ is arbitrarily small, $N$ is the sample size, and \(\beta \in (0,1]\) depends on the boundary growth rate of the resulting integrand.
+Under mild function boundary growth conditions, we further establish the \(L_p\)-error rate of order \(\mathcal{O}(N^{-\beta + \epsilon})\) for RQMC-SNIS estimators, where $\epsilon>0$ is arbitrarily small, $N$ is the sample size, and \(\beta \in (0,1]\) depends on the boundary growth rate of the resulting integrand.
 Numerical experiments validate the theoretical results.

 \textbf{Key words}: Quasi-Monte Carlo, Self-normalized importance sampling, $L_p$-error rate, unbounded integrand.